Why we are The Kettledrum Inn

 In the year of Kettledrum's Derby win a public house at Mereclough, in the parish of Cliviger near Burnley, was renamed The Kettledrum Inn in his honour.
 There is some speculation that the winnings from Kettledrum's Derby win paid for the pub, but there is evidence of an inn and alehouse having been on the site since the 1820s.
 It may be the case that the winnings paid for a refit or extension, but nothing more.
 The pub survives to the present day and is widely recognised as one of the best country pubs in the area.

-Shortly after the pub was refurbished in early 2014, a couple visiting the UK from Australia donated an unusual memento to the owners in the shape of a silver-mounted ink-well fashioned from a horse's hoof.
-They claimed that the hoof was taken from Kettledrum after his death, and the underside of this somewhat grisly item does indeed have "Kettledrum 1861" scratched into it.
+Shortly after the pub was refurbished in early 2014, a couple visiting the UK from Australia donated an unusual memento to the owners in the shape of a silver-mounted ink-well fashioned from the horse's hoof.
+This was traditional for winning horses in the 19th century, and the hoof is part of a display in the 'Turnpike Room' within the pub.
+The pub have a number of historical notices situated around the premises showing the history of the horse and the local parish of Cliviger.